-A command run by pressing (HELP) or (CTRL) ? on an AT&T Intuity display terminal to show the options available at your current screen position.
-In the Intuity AUDIX system, press (H) on the telephone keypad to get a list of options.
+A command run by pressing (HELP) or CTRL ? on a Lucent INTUITY display terminal to show the options available at your current screen position.
+In the INTUITY AUDIX system, press \ H on the telephone keypad to get a list of options.
 See also on-line help.